General Motors New Zealand: Isuzu

 In April 1986 the first-generation Isuzu Piazza was introduced to Australia as the YB Holden Piazza (offered only in Turbo form.)
 The Piazza was one of Holden's biggest flops of the time and was dropped in Australia by 1988.
 In New Zealand it retained its Isuzu name.

-The first generation Isuzu Fargo (1980-1985) was sold in New Zealand and Europe as the Isuzu WFR.
+The first generation Isuzu Fargo (1980–1985) was sold in New Zealand and Europe as the Isuzu WFR.
 In neighbouring Australia it was sold as the Holden Shuttle.

 For a short period between early 1998 and late 1999, the Isuzu MU was sold new in New Zealand as the Isuzu Wizard.
 In Australia it was sold as the Holden Frontera.

 From January 1981 until 2002 the Isuzu Faster was built and sold in New Zealand as the Holden Rodeo.
 While the Trentham plant existed, New Zealand models were made with specifications that differed to Australian models.
 When the replacement Isuzu D-Max was launched in 2002, both countries marketed it as the third-generation Holden Rodeo from 2003 until 2008 when Isuzu split from GM.
 A facelifted model, no longer an Isuzu product and in its second generation, was after that sold as the Holden Colorado in both New Zealand and Australia, built at the GM plant in Thailand.

-In 2010 Isuzu Utes New Zealand Limited was formed to sell passenger vehicles under the Isuzu brand, and currently markets the D-Max pickup and the MU-X SUV.
-Holden New Zealand remains the distributor of Isuzu brand heavy trucks.
+In 2010 Isuzu Utes New Zealand Limited was formed to sell passenger vehicles under the Isuzu brand.

 The Isuzu-derived Colorado went on sale in June 2012 in both Australia and New Zealand, replacing the Isuzu-derived Holden Rodeo.
 The Colorado was sourced from GM's factory in Rayong Thailand.
 It was badged as a Holden in both countries and was available alongside the similar Isuzu D-Max.
 (The second-generation Colorado changed to the Brazilian-built Chevrolet S-10 pickup in 2017.)

+After the Holden marque was ended by General Motors in 2020 and Holden New Zealand reverted to its pre-1994 name: General Motors New Zealand, Isuzu Utes became one the three business units under the present company and continues to bring in the D-Max pickup and the MU-X SUV into New Zealand.

-Name change
+Name changes

-From 1994, with Holden's future starting to look more secure, General Motors New Zealand changed its name to Holden New Zealand.
+In 1994 General Motors New Zealand changed its name to Holden New Zealand.
 This change was reversed in 2020, following the wind-down of the Holden brand.
+As of 2023, GM New Zealand has three business units: one dedicated to the ongoing servicing of the estimated 250,000 Holden vehicles still on the road, Isuzu Utes, and GMSV New Zealand.

-Differences between Holden Australia and Holden New Zealand
+Historical differences between Holden Australia and GMNZ/Holden New Zealand

-There have been differences between the Holden model ranges in Australia and New Zealand.
+There have been differences between General Motors operations and vehicle models in Australia and New Zealand.